Update-Free On-Policy Steering via Verifiers: Discussion of baseline comparison

 \section{Discussion of baseline comparison}

-Curiously, we find that both methods underperform a well-trained diffusion policy baseline on some tasks.
-This is explained by the fact that both methods are built for significantly longer training with more on-policy samples.
-Especially for DSRL, training for longer and with more samples does eventually lead to strong performance, as reported by \citet{wagenmaker2025steering}.
 Interestingly, while DSRL starts with a similar baseline performance as our policy, training first decreases the performance as the RL components struggle to fit their targets with limited data, and only starts surpassing the baseline on transport after an order of magnitude more samples than used here.
 In addition, DSRL requires a diffusion model with significantly fewer denoising steps to make efficient training possible.
 This further decreases performance of the underlying model, whereas our method is able to work with an expensive and capable DP base.

 In addition, the training of DSRL and SAILOR is significantly slower than our method.
 For comparison, collecting 6000 trajectories for the square task takes circa two and a half hours on a RTX3090 GPU, with the runtime mostly dominated by the diffusion model prediction.
 Fully training DSRL for the same number of steps takes an additional 4 hours, while training our verifier functions only takes about 20 minutes.